heptarch/heptarch.github.io/drafts/tarkovsky.md

 a closet---next to the archives, ate at I Bastioni, and drank *branca menta* once a week on my stipend.
 The Institute was opposite a perfumery.
-In the evenings, the maestro attended his cauldron, and wafts of opoponax, frankincense, rose, and osmanthus, of ambrette, lavender, and musk, those multifarious odours would float into the closet and colour my dreams.
+In the evenings, the maestro attended his cauldron, and wafts of opoponax, frankincense, rose, and osmanthus, or ambrette and musk, would float into the closet and colour my dreams.

 The "Institute" is little more than a disorganized repository of the great director's last effects, managed by his son Andrei and the